Podcast: Play in new window | Download

 (Why the reader should read the book)

-Instead, the author can use the book’s preface and the book’s introduction to say what needs to be said about the book.
-Forewords introduce the reader to the author, as well as the book itself, and attempt to establish credibility for both.
+Instead, the author can use the book’s preface and introduction to say what needs to be said about the book.
+Forewords introduce the reader to the author and the book itself and attempt to establish credibility for both.

 2. The Preface